An Early History of Heavy Water: Abstract

 \section{Abstract}

-Since 1945 Canada has had a nuclear power industry based on reactor design which uses natural uranium and heavy water.
+Since 1945 Canada has had a nuclear power industry based on reactor designs that use natural uranium and heavy water.
 The tortuous and improbable sequence of events which led to this situation is examined.